learn-co-curriculum/react-hooks-use-effect/README.md

 in programming.

 In terms of a React component, the **main effect** of the component is to return some JSX.
-That's been true of all of the components we've been working with!
+That's been true with all of the components we've been working with!
 One of the first rules we learned about function components is that they take in props, and return JSX.